 Matthew and I went for the more autumnal theme for our building’s decor to keep our religious neighbors from being discomfited by any “demonic” decorations.

 You’d think with its crime record, Chicago wouldn’t be a place you’d let your kids target for trick or treating.
 But my street is insane.
 It’s so thick with children and their parents that police are brought in for crowd control.
-This year, Matthew and I had to make three candy runs because our stash kept dropping dangerously low.
+This year, Matthew and I had to make three candy runs to the nearby grocery store because our stash kept dropping dangerously low.
 Final count?
 About 15 enormous bags of the sweet stuff found their way into the pillowcases of parading children.
-And in case you think the holiday is just for the little ones, many homes have bonfires and offer mugs of hot cider and wine for the adults wandering the block.
+And in case you think the holiday is just for the little ones, many homes have bonfires and offer mugs of hot cider or glasses of wine for the adults wandering the block with their little ones in tow.
 Click through the gallery to see more of the festivities.